BashPrime/prime-hint-tracker/README.md

 ## Installation

-If you're looking to download and use the tracker, check out the to the [latest release](https://github.com/BashPrime/prime-hint-tracker/releases/latest).
+If you're looking to download and use the tracker, check out the [latest release](https://github.com/BashPrime/prime-hint-tracker/releases/latest).

 ## Build from Source